-The company organized the Annual General Meeting of Shareholders on 4 April 2019 at the Conference Room, 31th Floor, MS Siam Tower, Rama III Road, Chongnonsi, Yannawa, Bangkok, That conference room was considered as in appropriate size that could adequately accommodate attendees.
+1. The company organized the Annual General Meeting of Shareholders on 21 July 2020 at the Conference Room, 31th Floor, MS Siam Tower, Rama III Road, Chongnonsi, Yannawa, Bangkok.
+That conference room was considered as in appropriate size that could adequately accommodate attendees.
 The registration process began 2 hours in advance of the meeting so that staff would get enough time to check documents of shareholders presented at the meeting in person and a large number of proxies appointed by shareholders.
 For the accuracy and to speed up the registration process, the company had prepared sufficient officers and registration desks.
 Once registration was completed, shareholders would receive a ballot to vote on each agenda of the meeting.

 After the Meeting

-The company disclosed resolutions from the shareholder meeting with the outcome of votes count within the same day through media channels of SET.
-It prepared minutes of the meeting and submitted to SET within 14 days as specified by the laws.
+1. The company disclosed resolutions from the shareholder meeting with the outcome of votes count within the same day through media channels of SET.

 Chapter 2: The Equitable Treatment of Shareholders